Healthy eating when you’re at home and in control of your environment can be relatively straight forward.

 Okay, I agree, carrots on their own are usually best suited for rabbits.
 But rabbits don’t have hummus do they…poor rabbits!

 By combining different healthy options you can turn a boring snack into something truly yummy.
-Click here for 5 quick snack recipes that combine healthy ingredients into really tasty choices.
+Click here for 5 quick healthy and high protein snack recipes that combine healthy ingredients into really tasty choices.

 5. SAUCE ON THE SIDE